-Root canal treatment is a very common procedure that removes infection from the root system of a tooth.
-Let’s first start by explaining how the tooth gets infected and what signs this shows.
+Root canal is a very common procedure that removes infection from the root system of a tooth.
+Let’s first start by explaining how the tooth gets infected and what signs this show.

 It takes a long time for this to happen so that’s why it’s so important to have regular check-ups and to visit your dentist as soon as you experience any symptoms.

 The first step involves early enamel decay in your tooth.
 This is caused by have an excessive amount of refined sugar in your diet.
 The frequency makes more of a difference than the amount of sugar you have and therefore you should reduce the number of times/week you are consuming sugary foodstuffs.